cnattras/RIVETAnalyses/PHENIX_2011_I900703/README.md

     - plots have been turned off
 Needs beams implemented in both ways.
     - beams have been implemtented.
 This one is ready for higher stats!
+Lower stats looks reasonable but it's not enough to study.